Academic Quiz Team

 The mission of Campus Ministry United is three-fold.
 This organization exists to provide ministry-enrichment materials for existing campus ministries, assist Churches of Christ sponsoring new evangelistic ministry plants, and to provide training and mentoring to empower future campus ministers and ministry planters to be effective.
 Contact Marvin Crowson or Dr. Bill Richardson.

 The objective of the Campus Players is to encourage the development of theatrical skills, knowledge, and abilities to a high level of proficiency; to develop leadership in the field of theatrical production; to develop a sense of individual responsibility; and to encourage use of Christian principles in the theater.
-Contact Dr. Morris Ellis, Ben Jones, Britton Lynn or Robin Miller.
+Contact Ben Jones, Britton Lynn, Robin Miller or McKay Murray.

 The Chamber Singers, a group of twelve to sixteen highly qualified members, typically sing Renaissance and contemporary music.
 Members may also sing in the Concert Choir or the Chorus.
 The Chamber Singers rehearse twice a week and give three or four concerts on campus each year, as well as take a regional tour once a year.
 Contact Dr. Kelly Neill.